tsuru/tsuru/docs/lxc.rst

 can use equivalent packages for beanstalkd, git, MongoDB and other tsuru dependencies.
 Please make sure you satisfy minimal version requirements.

-You can use the script bellow to quick install tsuru with lxc:
+You can use the scripts bellow to quick install tsuru with lxc:

 .. highlight:: bash